 The recipe is not hard — as you can see, there aren’t that many ingredients — but it’s a bit of a project, especially if you make the homemade caramel sauce that goes with it.
 I hope that won’t deter you because it’s totally worth it, especially once a year!
 I know many cooks avoid baking cheesecakes at home because they need to be cooked in a water bath so they cook evenly and don’t crack.
 It seems fussy but, honestly, it’s not a big deal.
 You’ll see below, all you do is set the cake pan in another larger pan and fill the larger pan with water.

-Begin by wrapping a 9-inch springform pan with aluminum foil.
-I prefer to use heavy duty foil because it does a better job of preventing water from seeping into the pan and also comes in wider sheets.
+Begin by wrapping a 9- or 10-inch springform pan with a double layer of aluminum foil.
+It’s important to use heavy-duty foil because it comes in wider sheets and does a better job of preventing water from seeping into the pan.
 Spray the pan with nonstick cooking spray.

 Next, transfer the pumpkin mixture to a food processor and run for one minute to smooth and cool the mixture.